 Trauma, Disruption, and Loss.
 Sudden unwanted changes to our everyday lives can leave people feeling powerless, which makes them more vulnerable to radicalization.
 Disruptions can be dramatic, like the death of a loved one, a violent assault, or economic hardships.
 Or they can be seemingly small, like the switch from middle school to high school.
-There are all-too-many reasons today for youth to lack the most basic sense of security, leaving many dislocated and even traumatized by current events.
-Extremists are there to offer a false sense of security and the promise of belonging.
+Extremists offer a false sense of security and the promise belonging, and the COVID-19 pandemic has upset our most basic sense of security, leaving many feeling dislocated and even traumatized.

 Confusion and Uncertainty.
-From global climate change to the COVID-19 pandemic, ours is an age of unprecedented crisis.
+The COVID-19 crisis is unprecedented.
+It has upset every aspect of our normal lives, and no part of society has not been affected.
 This can leave anyone-but young people in particular-struggling to make sense of it all.
-Extremists offer simple, false solutions to complex problems, while conspiracy theories offer a sense of control when we feel otherwise powerless.
+Extremists offer simple, false solutions to complex problems, while conspiracy theories offer a sense of control when we feel otherwise powerless.8

 Anger and Betrayal.
 When people feel something has unjustly been taken from them, they may turn to extremists for easy answers and a scapegoat to blame.
-We live in an age of declining living standards, precarious social institutions, and environmental disasters.
-Many are afraid for their future, and no one knows how these crises might in the end be solved.
-These fears and the justified grievances that accompany them can offer extremists an "open door" to radicalize and recruit.
-Extremists use scapegoating and extreme black-and-white thinking to direct that anger and sense of betrayal toward others.
+The COVID-19 pandemic is a scary time.
+Many are unsure of the best way to protect themselves from the virus, and no one knows when our lives might return to normal.
+This pandemic has taken away our leisure activities, our ability to socialize normally, and for some us, even our jobs.
+These justified grievances can offer extremists an "open door" to radicalize and recruit.
+Extremists use conspiracy theories about the origins of COVID-19 to direct that anger and sense of betrayal toward others, including minority groups and organizations involved in relief efforts.

 Rebellion and Status.
 Youthful rebellion can be harmless, or even a healthy part of growing up.
+And the switch to online classes during this pandemic offers countless new ways for students to rebel, such as by sharing provocative content on their classroom screens.
 But when adolescents rebel with hateful and extremist content, they can cause real damage to themselves and those around them.
-Rebellion increasingly occurs online, such as by sharing provocative content with both friends and strangers.
-Some former extremists report that their radicalization began with sharing "edgy" or shocking material as a joke, a way to shock authority figures, or as a way to impress their peers.
-But all too often, these attempts to rebel and gain status with peers can evolve into actual extremist beliefs.
-New research even suggests that participating in delinquent online activities like trolling can make a young person find extremism more appealing.
+Some former extremists report that their radicalization began with sharing "edgy" or shocking material as a joke, a way to shock authority figures, or as a way to impress their peers.9 But all too often, these attempts to rebel and gain status with peers can evolve into actual extremist beliefs.

-Desire for Love and Friendship.
-Strange as it sounds, many extremists embrace hate hoping it will bring them closer with someone they love.
-Whether a family member, boyfriend/girlfriend, or close friend, we all want to be in agreement with those we care about.
+many extremists embrace hate hoping it will bring them closer with someone they love.10 Whether a family member, boyfriend/girlfriend, or close friend, we all want to be in agreement with those we care about.
 It is sometimes easier to embrace extremism than to reject a loved one and their beliefs.
 When a loved one is radicalized, it puts everyone around them at risk.